 Completing this Tool can help you to understand if online learning is a good fit for you.

-The chronological updates below, originally posted while the SORT was being developed, outline how and why the Tool can help education systems move from Distance to Online Learning.
+The chronological updates below, originally posted while the SORT was being developed, give more information about "the why and how" of the Tool

 Introduction: April 23, 2020